eclipsesrl/udesly-docs/docs/shopify-product-items.md

 >item=tags

 #### Product Images
-It can be set on an Image, Div, Slide or any other element.
+It can be set on an Image, Div, Slider, Lightbox and on a Lightbox contained in a Collection List item.
 It will be repeated 1 time for image set.

 > item=product-images